+Suburp's historical development.

+Suburp's historical development.

+Suburp's historical development.

+Suburp's with the objectives and controls for those building types.

 Where development involves an existing building, more than one building type control may apply.

-For example: • for single storey dwellings- the building type control for dwelling houses apply:
+For single storey dwellings- the building type controls for single storey:

+for a single storey:

-- for a single storey corner shop- the building type controls for single storey buildings, corner shops and corner commercial buildings, and commercial and industrial buildings apply; - for a single storey freestanding dwelling house- the building type controls for single storey buildings and dwelling houses apply.
+- shops and corner commercial buildings, and commercial and industrial buildings apply; - for a single storey freestanding dwelling house the building type controls for single storey buildings and dwelling houses apply.